kekyo/screw-up/README.md

 The algorithm for calculating version numbers from Git tags is identical to RelaxVersioner.
 This means that if you are maintaining server code with ASP.NET Core, you can treat both the .NET and NPM project version as completely unified.

+See also the sibling project [screw-up-native](https://github.com/kekyo/screw-up-native/).
+It should be portable and easy to use, especially for projects that don't need NPM for versioning.

 ## Discussions and Pull Requests